DreamCS: Geometry-Aware Text-to-3D Generation with Unpaired 3D Reward Supervision: Introduction

-Extensive experiments on the GPTEval3D benchmark~\cite{gpteval3d} show that for both one-stage and two-stage text-to-3D generation pipelines like MVDream~\cite{mvdream}, Dreamfusion~\cite{dreamfusion}, and Magic3D~\cite{magic3d}, integrating DreamCS into them achieves superior text-to-3D generation results in geometric alignment and mesh quality compared to previous multi-view guided methods.
-Moreover, our 3D reward guidance is complementary to existing 2D-based approaches, yielding further improvements when combined.
+Extensive experiments on the GPTEval3D benchmark~\citep{gpteval3d} show that DreamCS consistently improves geometric alignment and mesh quality for one-stage and two-stage pipelines like MVDream~\citep{mvdream}, DreamFusion~\citep{dreamfusion}, and Magic3D~\citep{magic3d}.
+Moreover, our 3D reward guidance complements 2D-based methods, and can yield further gains.